autismuk/Font-Manager/README.md

 which will call target.<event> and when you call the clearText() method it will automatically remove it for you.

+You can set the font encoding with

+	fm.FontManager:setEncoding("utf8")

+currently unicode, utf-8 and utf8 are supported.
+UTF-8 format is only supported as a 2 byte length.
+If anyone wants this extended please let me know.

 Note: fm, assumes you've done something like fm = require("fontmanager")

 Paul Robson.